sani-iman-pribadi/phpextjs_standart/Readme.md

 here is server side and client side framework integrated together.
 We are using PHP yiiframework to serving all client requests and using the latest ExtJs framework to make a powerfull application interfaces like native apps.

+# PHPExtJS License
+PHPExtJS open source project and distributed under the GNU GENERAL PUBLIC LICENSE Version 3 (GNU GPLv3).

+The text of the official GNU GPLv3 license is available on the www.gnu.org website.

 # PHPExtJS/app

 This folder contains the javascript files for the application.